naaniraj/DevOps-tools/DOCKER/introduction.md

 ### 3 .What is the difference between a container and a virtual machine?
 *******************************************************************
-Containers are more lightweight than virtual machines because they share the host system’s kernel, while virtual machines have their own separate operating systems.
+ 1 - resouce utalization ----  Containers are more lightweight than virtual machines because they share the host system’s kernel,
+                                while virtual machines have their own separate operating systems.
+(V / M) -- its have full fledge operation system and hyper version ,making then more resouce-intensive .

+ 2 - portabulity ------------- containers disigend for to portable for run any operating system with compatable host operating system
+                               ( V / M) -- are less portable as they need .

+ 3 - Security  --------------  containers provide less isolation as per share the operating system
+                               ( V / M ) --  provide higher level security as each V/M have a own operating system and it can be isolated from other host and other V/M

+ 4 - management ------------- managing  containers are easy then managing v/m  we can use whare ever you want .